learn-co-curriculum/dsc-normal-distribution/README.md

 ## The Probability Density Function

-The density function equation is given by the following expression:
+The probability density function equation for the normal distribution is given by the following expression:

 $$ \large N(x) = \dfrac{1}{\sigma \sqrt {2\pi }}e^{-\dfrac{(x-\mu)^2}{2\sigma^2}}$$